nmatte/OpalORM/README.md

 ## Usage

+### Database setup

 To start, run:

-    $ opal_orm create
+    $ opal_orm create DATABASE_NAME

-which will create an empty Sqlite database in ./db/opal.db.
+which will create an empty Sqlite database in ./db/DATABASE_NAME.db.

 Then, run:

     $ opal_orm generate SCHEMA_NAME TABLE1 TABLE2 ...

-Where SCHEMA_NAME is the name of the new schema, TABLE1, TABLE2 etc. are the names of the tables you'd like to generate.
+Where `SCHEMA_NAME` is the name of the new schema, `TABLE1`, `TABLE2` etc. are the names of the tables you'd like to generate.
 You can define more tables in the schema file if you need to.

+The schema file will be placed in `./db/SCHEMA_NAME.rb`.

+Inside your schema file, define each table in a `create_table` block.

 For example,